 In her leisure time, Christiane is singing in a choir, playing the drums, travelling the world and recently evolved a great passion for playing foosball.
 She also loves playing digital and non-digital games, which is one of the reasons for chosing her research topic.
 In the past, she worked on several game projects in different ways.
 In addition, she wants to become a professor and has a great passion for teaching.

 Ann Katrin Kuessner graduated with a Bachelor of IT-Systems Engineering at the Hasso Plattner Institute and is currently pursuing her masters.
-She currently works as a software engineer for openWHO.org, the sister platform of openHPI and openSAP.
+She worked as a software engineer for openWHO.org, the sister platform of openHPI and openSAP and will intern this summer at Google as a Product Manager.

 In her free-time, you can mostly find her outside doing sports, preferably in the mountains.
 Additionally, she works voluntarily as a ski instructor for her skiing club and gives workshops and supervises camps for STEM topics.